Anushkagit19/pacify/README.md

 ## Features

-- Designed a sleek and modern interface for easy navigation and user engagement.
+- Designed a modern and responsive sleek interface for easy navigation and user engagement.

 - Efficiently handles and plays multiple songs in sequence.